-First came Wheeldon’s property, Wheeldons lived in these cottages.
+From South Street and into Derby Road, Adeline thinks that “first came Wheeldon’s property, Wheeldons lived in these cottages.”

 We have walked around the corner from South Street and into Derby Road.
 In 1871 the Wheeldon family was at number 51.